-A. Randomness - CJ § 8-104.
+A. $Randomness - CJ \S 8-104.$

-Each jury for a county shall be selected at random for a fair cross section of the adult citizens of this State who reside in the County.
-To ensure randomness of selection, names shall be selected from the full pool of names in a manner in which no one can affect selection or exclusion of a specific name.
-Computer or other means may be used for selection in accordance with the requirements for randomness.
+Each jury for a county shall be selected at random from a fair cross section of the adult citizens of this State who reside in the county.
+To ensure randomness of selection, names shall be selected from the full pool of names in a manner in which no one can affect the selection or exclusion of a specific name.
+Computer or other means may be used for selection in accordance with the requirements of randomness.